 Call Today 310-453-1234

 Cortisone makes arthritis worse?
 That’s what brand-new studies are showing.
-Just this past week, a couple of new studies on corticosteroid knee injections showed that they were “significantly associated” with increased progression of osteoarthritis.
-Wow, cortisone injections do make arthritis worse!
+Recent studies on corticosteroid knee injections revealed that they were “significantly associated” with an increased progression of osteoarthritis.
+Wow, cortisone injections can actually exacerbate arthritis symptoms.

-If you have been following our newsletters or reading our website articles, you know we have revealed this to you over the years, as other studies have suggested the dangers of corticosteroids.
+If you have been following our newsletters or reading our website articles, you are aware that we have discussed this topic with you over the years, as other studies have also suggested the dangers of corticosteroids.

 Injections of corticosteroids are a prevalent treatment used in traditional medicine to treat arthritis.
-And even though many studies over the years have shown the harmfulness of cortisone to joint structures, the treatment has continued to be used.
+Although many studies over the years have demonstrated the harmful effects of cortisone on joint structures, the treatment has continued to be used.

 Hopefully, the results from the studies, which were presented at the annual meeting of the Radiological Society of North America, will change how physicians treat their patients.

-Does the New Research Say Cortisone Makes Knee Arthritis Worse?
+Does the New Research Say Cortisone Makes Arthritis Worse?

-• The first study was from the University of California in San Francisco.
-Over a two-year period, the researchers compared 70 patients with osteoarthritis who had received intraarticular knee injections to a control group of 140 with osteoarthritis who did not get injections.
+• A study from the University of California, San Francisco, compared 70 patients with osteoarthritis who had received intra-articular knee injections to a control group of 140 patients with osteoarthritis who did not receive injections.
 The data showed more arthritis progression in patients who had steroid shots.
 (1)

-• In the second study, researchers at the Chicago Medical School studied 150 patients who received intraarticular knee injections.
+• In a second study, researchers at the Chicago Medical School studied 150 patients who received intra-articular knee injections.
 Once again, the patients injected with steroids had significantly more osteoarthritis progression.
 (2)

 Are These Results New?